 The oil and gas sector is confronted with the biggest task in society—addressing climate change.
 In addition to transforming their own business models, oil and gas companies are also being called upon to rebuild the world’s energy infrastructure while helping to drive down value-chain emissions.
-What pathways can companies take, and how can they address the challenge to decarbonize in an economically viable manner?
+What pathways can companies take, and how can they address the challenge to decarbonise in an economically viable manner?

 The cost competitiveness of clean technologies today is vastly different from only a few years ago.
 Declining costs are particularly evident in renewables.
 To name one example, solar photovoltaics have decreased in price by 80% since 2008.
 There is relatively low friction for substituting of electricity generation with renewable power as the cost of storage declines, thus hastening the speed of transition.

-Adaptation strategies often involve continuing carbon mitigation and investing in carbon capture, utilization, and storage (CCUS) technologies, along with developing new revenue streams to hedge against uncertainty.
+Adaptation strategies often involve continuing carbon mitigation and investing in carbon capture, utilisation and storage (CCUS) technologies, along with developing new revenue streams to hedge against uncertainty.
 Many oil and gas companies are already reducing upstream emissions and pivoting into rapidly growing new markets.
 Others are moving away from carbon-intensive fuel sources and toward biofuels and other renewable energy production.
-To enhance efficiency, many of these new investments use existing infrastructure and market positioning across supply, distribution, and retail activities.
+To enhance efficiency, many of these new investments use existing infrastructure and market positioning across supply, distribution and retail activities.
 In Europe, for example, some companies are leveraging existing gas stations for biofuels, fast-charging, and hydrogen refueling.
 Electricity generation is the most significant area of investment to date and has initially taken the form of wind and solar investments; however, traditional oil and gas companies are increasingly using their vast engineering and project-management capabilities in the development of green hydrogen.

-The road to decarbonization is not going to be easy and will require significant trade-offs and difficult decisions.
+The road to decarbonisation is not going to be easy and will require significant trade-offs and difficult decisions.
 It is of critical strategic and financial performance and should be at the top of the board and executive agenda for any company that is serious about surviving the transition.
-For companies that are nimble and thoughtful, decarbonization is going to enable a new phase of growth and value creation.
+For companies that are nimble and thoughtful, decarbonisation is going to enable a new phase of growth and value creation.
 For those that delay, the risks are mounting and their survival is not guaranteed.